d0iasm/blog/_posts/2020-04-02-xv6-on-my-riscv-emulator_en.md

 RV32I defines 40 instructions, but I implemented 37 instructions except for `fence`, `ecall`, and `ebreak`. `fence` is an instruction to keep the memory consistency between multiple hardware threads.
 If you have multiple hardware threads, you have multiple program counters storing the location of the instruction to be executed next.
 The more hardware threads exist, the more programs that can be executed at the same time, which leads to higher speed.

 Since the emulator only implements one hardware thread, I decided that `fence` is unnecessary for now.
-Also, `ecall` and `ebreak` will be required when implementing the privileged modes defined in *Volume II: Privileged Architecture*, but not yet implemented at this time.
+Also, `ecall` and `ebreak` will be required when implementing the privilege modes defined in *Volume II: Privileged Architecture*, but not yet implemented at this time.

 ### November 18, 2019 ([caea7c6: src/cpu.rs][1118])
-I implemented RV64I by adding 12 instructions to RV32I, and the registers are extended to 64 bits.
-The basic operation is the same as the RV32I, but the effective bit width is different.
-For example, `add` instruction in RV32I is to add two 32-bit wide registers, but `add` instruction in RV64I is to add two 64-bit wide registers.
-To add 32-bit wide registers, `addw` is added in RV64I.
+I implemented RV64I by adding 12 instructions to RV32I and the registers are extended to 64 bits.

+The basic operations in RV64I is the same as RV32I, but the effective number of bits is different.
+For example, `add` instruction in RV32I is to add two 32-bit registers, but `add` instruction in RV64I is to add two 64-bit registers. `Addw` is used in RV64I to add two 32-bit registers.

 ### November 19, 2019 ([44c0584: src/cpu.rs][1119])
 I implemented RV64M, which defines instructions for multiplication and division.